 Common causes

-Ordered by hit rate, highest first.
+Ordered by how often they’re the real culprit, highest first.

-1. Endpoint returns non-2xx, provider retries exhausted
+1. Endpoint returns non-2xx, retries exhausted

 2. Webhook URL typo